ManiaCDN/uploader/README.md

     $ composer install

-Create a copy of .env and call it .env.local (or .env.prod for production).
+Create a copy of .env and call it .env.local.
 Adjust it to your needs.

 Finally run the database migrations to set it up / update it.
 The database should be empty.